 Stock fish that feed on mosquito larvae

 Another affordable and natural solution to reduce mosquito reproduction is strategic fish stocking.
-Fathead minnows, mosquitofish and bluegill feed on mosquito larvae, making them great candidates for natural mosquito control.
+Fathead minnows, mosquitofish and bluegill/brim feed on mosquito larvae, making them great candidates for natural mosquito control.
 Check with an experienced Fisheries Biologist about your state’s specific stocking regulations.

 Attract dragonflies with native plants